magarena/magarena/launch4j/Readme.txt

 Have fun!

-Release 1.9 (March, 2011)
+Release 1.9 (March 22, 2011)
 ===========

-- ubeefx cube (540 cards)
+- ubeefx cube (542 cards)
-- singularita cube (860 cards)
+- singularita cube (862 cards)

+- when a folder Magarena is present in the same folder as where Magarena is started, that is used as the Magarena data folder
-- added extra settings to themes
+- added extra settings to themes (see customizing Wiki page)
 - added support for infect keyword and poison counters

 - fixed Solemn Offering, it can now target your own permanents with filter legal targets enabled
-- fixed handing of invalid avatars
+- fixed handling of invalid avatars

 Release 1.8 (March 13, 2011)
 ===========